simon741/edu-devcamp/HOL/HOL3/README.md

     ![image](./media/2018-09-06-16-00-00.jpg)

-1. Select TODOTODOTODO... and click TODO.
+1. Select TODO, TODO, TODO... and click TODO.

 1. To finish the configuration click `Save` at the bottom of the screen.

     ![image](./media/2018-09-06-16-02-00.jpg)

 ### Write your app

+This simple sample app will demonstrate the abilities of tabs and demonstrate how to access the Graph API from within the context of an integrated app.
+It is based on [this](https://gsexdev.blogspot.com/2018/06/building-microsoft-teams-tab.html) by Glen Scales.

 1. Download the HTML files from the [app](./assets/app) folder.